MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/what-s-new-in-admin-center.md

 ## June 2019

 - The new SharePoint admin center is set as the default experience unless you select to open the classic SharePoint admin center by default (on the Settings page).
-[Learn how to select the default admin experience](./get-started-new-admin-center.md#open-the-new-sharepoint-admin-center-by-default).

 - On the Active sites page, you can select multiple sites and bulk edit sharing and hub association settings.